MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 }
 ```

-2. In the same file we also will update our 'extern "C"' method which, via JNI, maps our native code to our java code to make use of our XboxLiveSDK.
+2. In the same file, update the `extern "C"` method, as follows.

 ```cpp
 extern "C"